 Public Services: The City of Great Falls will provide CDBG funds to social service agencies for activities that provide services for low to moderate income people or areas.
-The City will focus efforts on meeting the needs of our homeless population, health/mental health needs, substance abuse, underserved youth, and Fair Housing this program year.
-Applications will not be limited to these activities; however, the City will give priority to applications that directly address homelessness, health/mental health, substance abuse and youth services.
+The City will focus efforts on meeting the needs of our underserved youth, homeless population, those with physical and mental health needs, and substance abuse this program year.
+Applications will not be limited to these activities; however, the City will give priority to applications that directly address youth services, homelessness, physical and mental health, and substance abuse.